How can we power billions of wireless & wearable

 The EU-funded 3DScavengers project proposes a compact solution based on the nanoscale architecture of multifunctional three-dimensional materials to fill the gap between the two existing methods.
 These nanoarchitectures will be able to simultaneous and individual harvesting from light, movement and temperature fluctuations.
 3DScavengers ultimate goal is to apply a scalable and environmental friendly one-reactor plasma and vacuum approach for the synthesis of this advanced generation of nanomaterials.

-Seminar: Dr. Pablo Ares
+Seminar: Dr. Angel Yanguas

 Check-out our latest publication